Skip to main content

 The National Library of the Philippines (NLP) accepts various types of library materials based on certain criteria.
 Here are the types of materials that are generally considered for acceptance:

-4. Fiction books – that are bestsellers and classics.
+4. Fiction books – are bestsellers and classics.
 These books captivate readers’ imaginations and provide a diverse range of literary experiences.
-Bestsellers reflect popular contemporary literature,while classics have stood the test of time and continue to be cherished for their enduring literary value.
+Bestsellers reflect popular contemporary literature, while classics have stood the test of time and continue to be cherished for their enduring literary value.
 By adding these books to the library collection, NLP ensures that patrons have access to both current and timeless works of fiction.

 5. Children’s books – play a crucial role in fostering a love of reading and learning among young readers.
 By accepting children’s books in excellent condition, we aim to provide engaging and enriching reading materials for children of various ages and reading levels.
 Additionally, good-quality paperbacks offer a more accessible format for young readers to enjoy.